Fishgif/e_commerce_back_end/README.md

  ## [Deployed App](https://fishgif.github.io/Employee-Tracker/)

 ## Description
-This app is an easy way for a small business owner to keep track of all departments, roles and salaries of all his employees .
+This app is an easy way for a business to power an e commerce site and manage their inventory

 The challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.